Call for Abstract

 Register now for the conference by choosing an appropriate package suitable to you.

-• The Purpose of Pharmaceutical Analysis and Quality Assurance
+• Purpose of Pharmaceutical Analysis and Quality Assurance

-Any substance or medicine made from living things or containing elements of live things is referred to as a biologic medicine (biologic).
-Pharmaceuticals is basically derived from humans, animals, or microorganisms under the general heading of "biologic drugs" that are produced using biotechnology.
-Biologic drugs mainly include, among other things, vaccines, blood and blood components, cells, genes, allergies, tissues, and recombinant proteins.
+Any substance made from living things or containing elements of live things is referred to as a biologic medicine (biologic).
+Pharmaceuticals derived from humans, animals, or microorganisms under the general heading of "biologic drugs" are produced using biotechnology.
+Biologic drugs include, among other things, vaccines, blood and blood components, cells, allergies, genes, tissues, and recombinant proteins.

-A jack-of-all-trades in the medical field, biomolecules are mostly capable of doing everything.
-Asthma and multiple sclerosis can both be treated with them, and also immunizations against the flu and polio can assist the body's own immunological defences by boosting them.
-They can be used to diagnose and treat malignant diseases and disorders.
-In the pharmaceutical industry, new biomolecules are continuously being created: Customised proteins, nucleic acids and Specific antibodies — that is basic building blocks of genetic material — which all are viewed as potential therapeutic candidates.
+A jack-of-all-trades in the medical field, biomolecules are capable of doing everything.
+Asthma and multiple sclerosis can both be treated with them, and immunizations against the flu and polio can assist the body's own immunological defences by boosting them.
+They can also be used to diagnose and treat malignant disorders.
+In the pharmaceutical industry, new biomolecules are continuously being created: Specific antibodies, customised proteins, and nucleic acids — the basic building blocks of genetic material — are all viewed as potential therapeutic candidates.

-Drug therapy products with an active ingredient produced from a biological source are referred to as biotherapeutics, which is also known as biologicals.
-Nearly half of all new drugs approved in previous years have been biotherapeutics, a market section of the pharmaceutical industry that is expanding quickly.
+Drug therapy products with an active ingredient obtained from a biological source are referred to as biotherapeutics, often known as biologicals.
+Nearly half of all new drugs approved in recent years have been biotherapeutics, a market section of the pharmaceutical industry that is expanding quickly.

 • Patient Education for Biotherapy and Chemotherapy